Aqua Therapy for Neck Pain: Gentle Cervical Rehabilitation in Water

 The powerful combination of warmth and buoyancy helps to break the persistent pain-spasm cycle common in chronic neck conditions like physiotherapy for stiff neck.
 As muscles relax in the warm water and the spine is off-loaded, pain signals to the brain are reduced, offering profound relief.

-Improved Neck Range of Motion
+Improves Cervical Range of Motion Safely

 The supportive, buoyant environment allows you to perform gentle movements—such as flexion (chin to chest), extension, and rotation—that may be too painful or difficult to attempt on land.
 This progressive movement helps restore your neck's natural mobility safely.